shatteredaesthetic/shatteredaesthetic.github.io/content/what-the-adt-p01.md

 import Prelude
 ```

 Let's start by defining some types.
 We're thinking forward to future functionality, so we're going to abandon our `ReaderT` for something a little more beefy: an `RWS` monad.
 This is basically a `Reader`, a `Writer`, and a `State` monad, all rolled up into one big ball of useful functionality.

-*./src/Main.purs*
+_./src/Main.purs_

 ```haskell
 newtype GameEnvironment = GameEnvironment
   { low :: Int, high :: Int, tolerance :: Int }

 gameEnvironment :: Int -> Int -> Int -> GameEnvironment
 gameEnvironment l h tol =
   GameEnvironment { low: l, high: h, tolerance: tol }

 data GameState = GameState Int

 type Log = Array String

 type Game = RWS GameEnvironment Log GameState
 ```

 We feed our `RWS` with and `env` for the `Reader`, a monoid for the `Writer`, and a type holding the state for the `State`.
-Our env is a newtype that holds a record containing the same three things that the `Config`<sup>*</sup> held in the javascript version: our `high` and `low` bounds, and the tolerance for our answer.
+Our env is a newtype that holds a record containing the same three things that the `Config`<sup>\*</sup> held in the javascript version: our `high` and `low` bounds, and the tolerance for our answer.
 Then we define a constructor function for our `GameEnvironment` type.

-GameState is a sum type with one constructor, and the monoid we'll be using will be an `Array` or `Strings`.
+GameState is a sum type with one constructor, and the monoid we'll be using will be an `Array` of `Strings`.
 With these we define our `Game` type as an `RWS` monad with the aforementioned type populating it.
 So far, so good.
 Now what?

 I guess we can start with a function that will play the game.
 Let's call it `game`!